 In this course, students will write a literature review on a topic of their choice, develop a novel hypothesis, and design an experiment to test that hypothesis.
 Students will write and revise drafts of scientific proposals and papers.
 Students will also learn about ethical issues and conduct in the world of science.
-Prerequisites: BIOL 211N and 212, CHEM 211N and 212, ENGL 101 and 102W, MATH 161N.
+Prerequisites: BIOL 211N, BIOL 212, CHEM 211N, CHEM 212, ENGL 101, ENGL 102W, MATH 161N.

-ENSC 410 Contemporary Environmental Issues 2SH
+ENSC 410 Contemporary Environmental Issues

 Intellectual discussion of recent events and developments related to environmental science for development of oral communication skills relevant to professional networking and staying up-to-date on happenings related to environmental issues.
 May be repeated for credit.
-Prerequisites: ENSC 160 Intro to Env.
-Sc. and ENSC 261 Sustainability, or Junior status.
+Prerequisites: ENSC 160, ENSC 261 or Junior status.